derekpuff/weather/README.md

 # weather
-TypeScript, ReactJS component that renders weather (temperature and icon) for a selected city.
+TypeScript, React component that renders weather (temperature and icon) for a selected city.